Dee76/github-docs-example/README.md

 > Here is an example of using a codeblock for an error that appears in _bash_.

+## Step 2 - How to Take Screenshots

+A screenshot is when you cpature a part of your screen from your laptop, desktop, or phone.

+This is not to be confused with taking a photo of your screen with your phone.

+***DON'T DO THIS!***

 ## Step 3 - Use GitHub Flavored Task Lists

 GitHub extends Markdown to have a list where you can check off items. [<sup>[1]</sup>](#external-references)